cypik/terraform-google-bastion-host/README.md

 ## Module Outputs
 Each module may have specific outputs.
 You can retrieve these outputs by referencing the module in your Terraform configuration.

-- `hostname` : hostname of the iap bastion instsnce iam binding.
+- `hostname` : hostname of the iap bastion instance iam binding.
 - `ip_address` : IP address for which this forwarding rule accepts traffic.
 - `self_link` : Self link of the bastion host
 - `service_account` : The email for the service account created for the bastion host.
-- `members` : members of the iap tunnel instsnce iam binding.
+- `members` : members of the iap tunnel instance iam binding.
 - `instance_template` :  Self link of the bastion instance template for use with a MIG.

 ## Examples
-For detailed examples on how to use this module, please refer to the [EXAMPLE](https://github.com/cypik/terraform-gcp-bastion-host/tree/master/examples) directory within this repository.
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/cypik/terraform-gcp-bastion-host/tree/master/examples) directory within this repository.

 ## Author
 Your Name Replace **'[License Name]'** and **'[Your Name]'** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.